ofirzvishaboo/geoApp/README.md

-# YelpCamp
+# geoApp

-YelpCamp is a fullstack web application built with MongoDB, Express, Node.js, and EJS.
+geoApp is a fullstack web application built with MongoDB, Express, Node.js, and EJS.
 It includes Cypress-based automated testing and uses Docker Compose for container orchestration.
 This project demonstrates a modern approach to fullstack development, testing, and deployment.

 ## Overview

-YelpCamp is a campground review and listing site where users can view, add, and review campgrounds.
+geoApp is a campground review and listing site where users can view, add, and review campgrounds.
 The application is built using:
 - **MongoDB** for data persistence
 - **Express & Node.js** for the server-side
 - **EJS** for templating